Heater Plates Hanging Loose

 The plastic mounting parts that hold the heater plates in place can sometime be damaged by rough handling or ageing causing the plates to come loose from the arm.
 The worst case is that the heater plate ends up hanging out by the wires to the heater!

-If this happens the best way to repair them is to replace the plastic mounting part (We've not heard of anyone being successful with any glues!).
+If this happens the best way to repair them is to replace the plastic mounting part.
 To do this you need to determine which mounting part you require:

 If you decide they are GHD3, then you'll also need to work out which variation of GHD3 they are.
 This is marked on the inside of the arm near the hinge pin.
 See the GHD3 page for more details: